About Me

 Learning environments that prioritize students help prevent bias, boredom, and ineffective targeting of instruction.
 If teachers are unaware of students' strengths, interests, and weaknesses, they may teach without considering individual needs.
 A suitable teaching approach involves building on students' existing knowledge and drawing connections to new concepts.
 This approach enhances learning and facilitates deep understanding and creativity.
 Moreover, it encourages educators to recognize and accommodate individual differences, promoting active engagement and personalization.

-Student-centered learning is a philosophy or an approach to education that is designed to meet the needs of each student individually.
+Student-centred learning is a philosophy or an approach to education that is designed to meet the needs of each student individually.
 It is based on the constructivist learning theory that emphasizes the learner’s critical role in constructing meaning from new information and prior experience.
-In student-centered learning, students have voice and choice in their learning goals, activities, and assessments.
+In student-centred learning, students have voice and choice in their learning goals, activities, and assessments.
 They also collaborate with their peers and teachers to co-create learning pathways that suit their needs and interests.
-Student-centered learning is often contrasted with teacher-centered learning, in which the teacher determines the content and methods of instruction, and the students are passive recipients of knowledge.
-Teacher-centered learning may result in a learning experience that is ill-defined, boring, and irrelevant for students (Darling-Hammond & Baratz-Snowden, 2005).
+Student-centred learning is often contrasted with teacher-centred learning, in which the teacher determines the content and methods of instruction, and the students are passive recipients of knowledge.
+Teacher-centred learning may result in a learning experience that is ill-defined, boring, and irrelevant for students (Darling-Hammond & Baratz-Snowden, 2005).

-Overall, I believe this learning environment successfully integrated student-centered, knowledge-centered, assessment-centered, and community-centered elements to promote an effective learning process.
+Overall, I believe this learning environment successfully integrated student-centred, knowledge-centred, assessment-centred, and community-centred elements to promote an effective learning process.
 The students, including me, responded positively to this approach, as evident from a survey conducted after the class.
 Ms. Huang's unique teaching hook instantly sparked our interest in studying, and her clear and well-organized instructions for the experiment received high praise from both students and other teachers.

 Reference